StiopaPopa/prompt-royale/LAVA_INTEGRATION.md

 ## Overview

-This project now integrates **Lava Payments** as an AI gateway for the Image Similarity game.
-Lava acts as a transparent proxy that routes requests to Google Gemini while providing:
+This project now integrates **Lava Payments** as an AI gateway for all games.
+Lava acts as a transparent proxy that routes requests to Google Gemini and OpenAI while providing:

 - ✅ Automatic usage tracking and cost monitoring
 - ✅ Centralized billing across multiple AI providers